danbev/learning-v8/README.md

 NewFromUtf8 actually returns a The Local<String> wrapped in a MaybeLocal which fores a check to see if the Local<> is empty before using it.
+NewStringType is an enum which can be k (for constant) normal or internalized.

 The following is after running the preprocessor (clang -E src/api.cc):